 Oneida County currently has over 100 Sex Offenders under their supervision.
 If an Offender is convicted of a Misdemeanor Sex Offense and sentenced to Probation, their period of supervision is six (6) years.
 If an Offender is convicted of a Felony Sex Offense and sentenced to a period of Probation supervision, that term is ten (10) years.
-Generally, a period of short term incarceration precedes the Offender’s Probation term, three (3) months for Misdemeanors and six (6) months for Felonies.**Important distinction in conviction: if an individual is convicted of a Distributing Indecent Material to a Minor, that Felony Offense is a period of five (5) years of Probation Supervision.
+In some cases a short period of incarceration can be part of the Offender’s Probation term, as dictated at the court’s discretion and based on the severity of the final conviction, three (3) months for Misdemeanors and six (6) months for Felonies.**Important distinction in conviction: if an individual is convicted of a Distributing Indecent Material to a Minor, that Felony Offense is a period of five (5) years of Probation Supervision.

-Court Fines: typical court fines for convicted Sex Offenders range between $1,500 and $2,500 and due to those fines being statutory in nature, they’re non-negotiable and unable to be waived.
+Court Fines: court fines imposed for convicted Sex Offenders are traditionally higher and typically in excess of $1,000 and due to those fines being statutory in nature, they’re non-negotiable and unable to be waived.

 Once convicted and sentenced to a period of Probation, a Sex Offender is required to complete Sex Offender treatment which consists of an evaluation, group treatment and individualized treatment at the Center for Family Life and Recovery Center in Utica.
 There is a sliding scale fee associated with this treatment, and these fees are not able to be waived.

 Frequently, GPS monitoring is utilized to curtail an Offender’s proclivity for frequenting places known to have children, the elderly, or generally weaker population such as schools, parks, nursing homes, and playgrounds.
 GPS monitoring, which provides 24 hour a day surveillance, keeps Probation informed up to the second as to the whereabouts of the Sex Offender.